Digital transformation is (finally) a top priority for financial services firms today.

 Legacy marketing technologies leaving many financial services firms dissatisfied

-The status quo of using dated, legacy systems — master data management solutions, campaign management tools, “journey orchestration” platforms,” and the like — to generate new leads and customers, retain their business, and drive digital innovation across the company is clearly not working well for marketers at financial firms today.
+The status quo of using dated, legacy systems — MDM solutions, campaign management tools, “journey orchestration” platforms,” and the like — to accelerate business growth is clearly not working well for financial services firms today.

 - Drilling down into granular customer insights to determine which high-value segments they should focus on (based on customer scores; behavioral, engagement, and demographic data; and other on-hand customer information)